2305293559/DataDistributionMatters/README.md

 Code and data for "Data distribution matters: enhancing model generalization in data-driven materials discovery by intentionally exploiting both positive and negative data"

-There are 4 branches which are  Data-generation, Database, Model-training, and main code, respectively.
+There are files which are  Data-generation, Database,  and Model-training, respectively.

 If you use this code, please cite our paper: